polyseam/platform-engineering/docs/dagger/README.md

 ✅ Enhances Security – The container isolates Terraform execution, reducing the risk of dependency conflicts.

-By leveraging Dagger’s containerized execution, we can run Terraform commands (init, plan, apply) inside a predefined, reproducible environment.
+By leveraging Dagger’s containerized execution, we can run Terraform commands (`init`, `plan`, `apply`) inside a predefined, reproducible environment.
 This makes our pipeline more portable, repeatable, and platform-agnostic. 🚀

 **Dagger Python Implementation** ⚒️